-At NCLab we attack the shortage of qualified STEM-oriented employees head-on.
-Our breakthrough innovative training courses have proven successful in teaching STEM skills and preparing students for the workforce and strengthening the skills of existing workforces.
+We, at NCLab, address a broad spectrum of STEM education, with our primary focus being addressing the shortage of qualified STEM-oriented employees.
+Our college-level job-ready career training programs have proven successful in preparing students for the workforce while also strengthening the skills of existing workforces.

-NCLab’s verified learning system allows graduates to show potential employers their demonstrated learning skills and progress in all practice-based exercises.
+NCLab’s verified learning system allows graduates to show potential employers their demonstrated learning skills and practical experience.

-NCLab partners with colleges and universities throughout the U.S. to serve the schools’ local markets.
-All that those schools are expected to do is put their seal of approval on the training, promote the availability of the training, provide student counseling, administer enrollment, and provide students a certificate upon completion of the training.
+NCLab partners with colleges and universities throughout the U.S. to serve their marketplace.
+Those institutions put their seal of approval on the training, promote the availability of the training, provide career and financial counseling, administer enrollment, and provide each student a certificate upon completion of the training.
+Early adopters are being provided preferential consideration.

 In 2010, Pavel Solin, UNR (University of Nevada, Reno) Mathematics Professor, started working with K-12 schools to help them prepare students in STEM.
 He understood that many K-12 schools lacked qualified STEM instructors and so built a platform that was hands-on practice-based and overlaid Karel programming on top of it as his first product.